nlnwa/warchaeology/docs/content/cmd/warc_ls.md

 ```
   -c, --concurrency int           number of input files to process simultaneously. (default 24)
+      --continue-on-error         continue on error.
+Will continue processing files and directories in spite of errors.
   -d, --delimiter string          field delimiter (default " ")
   -F, --fields string             which fields to include in the output